 You can now visit the preview link to see your deployed dapp! 🎉

-You will need to add some Futurenet network lumens to your Freighter wallet to interact with the deployed dapp.
+Remember, you must add Futurenet network lumens to your Freighter wallet to interact with the deployed example dapp.
 Visit https://laboratory.stellar.org/#account-creator?network=futurenet, and follow the instructions to create your Freighter account on Futurenet.

 Join our Community in Discord in case you have any issues or questions.

 In order to successfully complete this challenge, your work needs to be checked.
-Please, follow this steps:
+Please, follow the steps below:

 - Fork the challenge repository.

-crowdfund/challenge/output.txtfile with your wallet address, contract ID and production url.
-Filled file should look like:
+crowdfund/challenge/output.txtfile with your wallet address.
+The filled file should look as follows:

 - Create a Pull Request to the

-stellar/soroban-dapps-challenge/mainbranch.
-When the PR will be created, CI actions will check the
+stellar/soroban-dapps-challenge/crowdfundbranch.
+When the PR is created, CI actions will check the

 crowdfund/challenge/output.txtfile data and update your progress.